tructoldmethat/Nestle-Australia-Sales-Analysis/README.md

 - **Revitalize Underperforming Products through Product Innovation**: Reposition **Kit Kat** with new flavors or limited-edition packaging.
 Launch seasonal promotions and in-store activations to spark interest and drive sales or leverage product placement in movies or videos from content creator to showcase the product in daily context.

 - **Focus on High-Performing Regions** by increasing marketing efforts in **Tasmania & South Australia** through regional ads and retail partnerships.
-For states with lower sales but have high potential like **Western Australia Sales*, more online promotions are recommended to drive higher sales online.

 - **Strengthen E-Commerce**
    - **Digital Marketing**: Invest in targeted online advertising, offering exclusive discounts and subscription models to engage digital consumers.